TheUltimateC0der/listrr.pro-docs/docs/privacy.md

 ### Github.com
 What we store:

+- The username of your Github.com user account
 - The Id of your Github.com user account

 How do we use this data:

+- We use the username of your Github.com user account as a username of your listrr.pro account, only if you create your account with this provider.
+Otherwise this gets ignored.
 - We use the the Id of your Github.com user account to match it against all Github.com account Ids that donated on Github.com.
 This way we determine if you donated and what benefits you get.

 ### Patreon.com
 What we store:

+- The username of your Patreon.com user account
 - The Id of your Patreon.com user account

 How do we use this data:

+- We use the username of your Patreon.com user account as a username of your listrr.pro account, only if you create your account with this provider.
+Otherwise this gets ignored.
 - We use the the Id of your Patreon.com user account to match it against all Patreon.com account Ids that donated on Patreon.com.
 This way we determine if you donated and what benefits you get.

 ### Discord.com
 What we store:

+- The username of your Discord.com user account
 - The Id of your Discord.com user account

 How do we use this data:

+- We use the username of your Discord.com user account as a username of your listrr.pro account, only if you create your account with this provider.
+Otherwise this gets ignored.
 - We use the the Id of your Discord.com user account to assign you to the correct role after you donated.